 d.
 Legal papers for disposition of estate

-for any pre-paid services.
-Copies of documents should be also
+contracts for any pre-paid services.
+Copies of documents should be

 - For more information, please ask us about different packages we

 provide.
-Our funeral home can handle all arrangements, which can
+Your funeral home can handle all arrangements, which can

 remove a lot of work, frustration, indecision, and worry for anyone.